 Stoneware might not be as common as glass and stainless steel, but it is just as functional as the other materials.
 However, it has an opaque nature that makes it hard to monitor the brewing process and like glass, it can shatter quite easily.

-A hybrid French press is a French press coffeemaker made of stainless steel, glass, and plastic.
+A hybrid model is a coffeemaker made of stainless steel, glass, and plastic.

-After the capacity and material used in the construction of the French press, the next most important consideration to make is the price of the French press in question.
-Luckily, you can find a French press to suit just about any budget.
+After the capacity and material used in the construction of the French press, the next most important consideration to make is the price of the model in question.
+Luckily, you can find a press to suit just about any budget.

 Basic French presses range from $15 whereas higher priced French presses cost up to $200.
-However, unless you’re looking for a luxury French press, a mid-range price of $35 to $75 works just as fine.
+However, unless you’re looking for a luxury model, a mid-range price of $35 to $75 works just as fine.

-A good French press coffeemaker should be durable enough to last you years.
+A good press-style coffeemaker should be durable enough to last you years.
 It should have a solid construction that isn’t prone to shattering and be strong enough so as not to succumb to wear and tear.

 Fortunately, French presses are generally small in size which makes them particularly easy to take with you when you are going for an adventure.
 However, some are no doubt better than others and so you have to pay attention to the weight and overall durability to avoid a disaster.

-If you like walking up to a freshly brewed pot that is ready to drink, the French press with timer is perfect for you.
+If you like walking up to a freshly brewed coffee pot that is ready to drink, a press with a timer is perfect for you.

 Highlights of the Secura French Press